MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 ms.topic: reference
 ms.date: 02/13/2020
 ---
-# T-SQL vs. KQL
+# T-SQL vs. Kusto query language (KQL)

 [Kusto query language (KQL)](../../query/index.md) is the preferred query language.
-However, T-SQL support is useful for tools that can't be easily converted to use KQL, and for casual use by people familiar with SQL.
+T-SQL support, however, is useful for tools that can't be easily converted to use KQL.
+T-SQL support is also useful for casual use by people familiar with SQL.

 Azure Data Explorer can interpret and run T-SQL queries with some language limitations.

 > [!NOTE]
 > Azure Data Explorer doesn't support DDL commands.
-Only T-SQL `SELECT` statements are supported.
+Only T-SQL `select` statements are supported.
 > For more information about the main differences with regards to T-SQL,
 > see [SQL known issues](./sqlknownissues.md).